 The 2009 Star Trek film did roughly as well at this as the shows typically did.
-In addition to the main cast including a black woman and an Asian, the original captain of the Kelvin is black, as is Admiral Barnett, the head of the Starfleet Academy Board (who is played by Tyler Perry, incidentally).
+In addition to the main cast including a black woman and an Asian, the original captain of the Kelvin is Pakistani, and Admiral Barnett, the head of the Starfleet Academy Board (who is played by Tyler Perry, incidentally) is black.
 The extras have various other colors, including of course green.
 Star Trek Into Darkness adds Thomas Harewood* a.k.a.
 "Mickey", after his actor Noel Clarke's Doctor Who character and his family, Harewood being the black British Starfleet officer whom Khan uses to blow up Section 31's weapons lab.

 Averted in the film version of Ender’s Game where both child and adult characters are quite racially and ethnically diverse, including Black, Arab, Indian, Hispanic, Maori, etc., due to being cadets for the International Fleet, who recruit child prodigies from every nation on Earth.